-18 The precise status of children's songs, although obviously not maanso, is something that still needs further investigation.
-At present I shall simply assume them to be part of the traditional hees category, which is my current understanding.
+18 The precise status of children's songs, although obviously not maanso, is something which still needs further investigation.
+At present I shall simply assume them to be part of the traditional hees category, which is my understanding at present.